 © 2014 Deanna Needell and Rachel Ward

 Needell, Deanna and Ward, Rachel, "Near-optimal compressed sensing guarantees for anisotropic and isotropic total variation minimization" (2013).
 CMC Faculty Publications and Research.
-Paper 318.
+318.